A Winter Guide to Utah Valley: Activities, Food, and Fun!

 When you've had enough time to take in the beautiful snowy wonderland, make your way to Pleasant Grove for the next few hours.
 Visit Cravings Bistro for a grilled cheese sandwich, then head to The Grid for some indoor fun.
 The Grid is a go-kart attraction with multiple levels for racing.
 You can go up to 60 mph as you race with eleven other people and then visit the arcade with unlimited games that are included in the cost.

 Across the street from The Grid is Evermore Park, an immersive theme park.
 During Evermore's winter world of Aurora, see live animal shows, visit with winter characters, and wander through the Victorian village.
 It's a unique venue with lots to see and do.

-End your night at one of Utah Valley's best attractions--Thanksgiving Point.
-There is so much to see and do here throughout the year, including visiting a dinosaur museum or a butterfly biosphere.
+There is so much to see and do at Thanksgiving Point throughout the year, including visiting a dinosaur museum or a butterfly biosphere.
 During the winter, cozy up next to the fireplace for dinner at Harvest Restaurant and then head out to see Luminaria.
 Luminaria is a magical walk through of dazzling holiday lights, including a candy cane forest, a pathway that lights up as you walk on it, and a colossal Christmas tree.
 Luminaria goes from the end of November until the beginning of January.